yaseenaskar-git/yaseenaskar-git/README.md

 This summer, in a internship with NBB (Bahrain), I used Power Apps to create a application for the procurement employees to make and record purchase orders and requests.

+### Learning Goals:
+C language
+AI power development (GitHub Copilot)
+Docker and Google Cloud
+Automated testing (CI/CD testing with Github Actions) Jira and Agile methodologies
+*All of these goals are from the courses I am currently taking*

+## Long Term Goals & Ambitions:
+Continue learning and developing sufficient skills to excel in various aspects of computer science.
+I would also like to take advantage of this learning journey to identify my area of expertise.
+As of now, I am leaning towards cyber security and software engineering.

 <!--
 **yaseenaskar-git/yaseenaskar-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.